 Options

-There are three basic options that can be added to the Base tickets:
+There are two basic options that can be added to the Base tickets:

 1. Park Hopping: This option allows you to visit any and/or all of the four Walt Disney World Resort Theme Parks (magic Kingdom, Epcot, Disney’s Hollywood Studios, & Disney’s Animal Kingdom) during the same day with unlimited entry and exit to those parks during that day’s operating hours.